Sakshi-HC-Gowda/House-Entry/README.md

 # House Entry – Backend API + React Frontend

+👨‍💻 Author
+This project was developed as part of an academic assignment.
+Contributions and improvements are welcome!

 This starter contains:
 - **backend/**: Spring Boot REST API exposing `/api/generate-password`.
 - **frontend/**: React app with a form that POSTs DOB to the backend.